Skip to main content

 • Verify wristband is assigned to patient

-• Ensure staff handheld has Bluetooth enabled
+• Ensure the staff device has Bluetooth enabled

 Proximity not verifying: